 Self-esteem has to do with our sense of self, and how we feel about ourselves.

 Self-worth is deeper than all of those things, knowing that we have value inherently, outside of our own abilities and sense of self…

 What is Self-Love?

-Self love is essentially the practice of being grateful for ourselves.
+Self love is essentially the practice of being grateful for ourselves and has many benefits.
 We hold our well-being, happiness, and desires to be important and we prioritize them in our lives.